cespare/reflex/README.md

 For ignoring directories, it's easiest to use a regular expression: `-R '^dir/'`.

-Many regex characters are interpreted specially by various shells.
-You'll generally want to minimize this effect by putting the regex in single quotes.
+Many regex and glob characters are interpreted specially by various shells.
+You'll generally want to minimize this effect by putting the regex and glob patterns in single quotes.

 If your command has options, you'll probably need to use `--` to separate the reflex flags from your command flags.
 For example: `reflex -r '.*\.txt' -- ls -l`.